On the Meaning of Urban Scaling: Results

 This prediction can be tested empirically: using data for 363 Metropolitan Statistical Areas (MSAs) in the United States in 2006, one obtains a measured transversal exponent $\beta_T = 1.13 \pm 0.02$, in reasonable agreement with the theoretical expectation.
 Here, we go beyond this single-year analysis and use the full dataset from~\cite{bettencourt2013origins}, which provides yearly observations of wages and population over the period 1969--2015.

-The temporal evolution of wages as a function of population is shown in Fig.~\ref{fig:wages}(a).
+The temporal evolution of wages as a function of population is shown in Fig.~\ref{fig:wages} (left panel) .
 Each trajectory corresponds to the longitudinal evolution of a given city.
-While the transversal exponent $\beta_T$, obtained from cross-sectional fits at each year, remains remarkably stable over time (Fig.~\ref{fig:wages}(b)) -- similarly to what is observed for congestion delays -- the individual trajectories display strong heterogeneity, both in slope and amplitude (see the distribution of individual exponents $\beta_i$ in the SM).
+While the transversal exponent $\beta_T$, obtained from cross-sectional fits at each year, remains remarkably stable over time (Fig.~\ref{fig:wages}, right panel) -- similarly to what is observed for congestion delays -- the individual trajectories display strong heterogeneity, both in slope and amplitude (see the distribution of individual exponents $\beta_i$ in the SM).

-To better understand this discrepancy, we decompose the transversal exponent according to our theoretical expression (Eq.~\eqref{eq:betaT_cov_identity}), as shown in Fig.~\ref{fig:wages}(c).
+To better understand this discrepancy, we decompose the transversal exponent according to our theoretical expression (Eq.~\eqref{eq:betaT_cov_identity}), as shown in the SM.
 This decomposition reveals that the average longitudinal exponent is of order $\langle \beta \rangle \simeq 4-5$, which is much larger than both the transversal exponent and the theoretical prediction $7/6$.
 This large difference reflects the fact that individual city trajectories are significantly steeper than what is suggested by the cross-sectional analysis.

-This contrast is clearly visible in Fig.~\ref{fig:wages}(a): individual cities exhibit rapid increases of wages with population, whereas the cross-sectional scaling remains comparatively shallow.
+This contrast is clearly visible in Fig.~\ref{fig:wages}(left panel): individual cities exhibit rapid increases of wages with population, whereas the cross-sectional scaling remains comparatively shallow.
 The observed stability of $\beta_T$ over time therefore results from a balance between heterogeneous longitudinal dynamics and statistical correlations across cities, rather than from a universal mechanism governing all urban systems.

-The agreement between the measured transversal exponent and the value predicted by Eq.~\eqref{eq:betaT_cov_identity} is shown in Fig.~\ref{fig:wages}(d).
+The agreement between the measured transversal exponent and the value predicted by Eq.~\eqref{eq:betaT_cov_identity} is shown in the SM.
 While the overall trend is well reproduced, some deviations remain, which can be attributed to the large dispersion of individual longitudinal exponents around $\langle \beta \rangle$.